 There’s A Name For It: suburban Disappointment Syndrome

 Truth is, I recognize this despondency all too well.
 It’s Suburban Disappointment Syndrome, the utterly ironic condition where you get everything you asked for – but didn’t know it would be like this.
-Since the end of WWII, nothing has typified the American Dream quite like getting married, moving to the suburbs, having a few kids, enjoying a long career and retiring comfortably.
-And though this scenario may remain only a dream for a growing number of Americans, it’s still quite the norm for folks here in the Bay Area.
+Since the end of WWII, nothing has typified the American Dream quite like getting married, moving to the suburbs, having a few kids, enjoying a long career, and retiring comfortably.
+And though this scenario will remain only a dream for a growing number of Americans, it can be the norm for folks here in the Bay Area.
 I live it daily, I see it all around me.

 It’s all rather…disappointing.

 Suburbia and Marriage: Two Different Destinations

 You might think that I’m gearing up to say no one deserves a terminal case of Suburban Disappointment Syndrome more than yours truly.
 After all, I’ve been married a dozen times, spawned at least fifty kids I know of, been through about eighty disappointing winery jobs, and at 103 years old, I have to walk around with an Ensure IV just to keep my Frankenstein-like body from falling apart.
 But no. And it’s not because I read the Terms of Service.
 No one gets to read the Terms of Service because it doesn’t exist.
 No, it’s because I understood one very critical thing when I signed up for my American Dream: Suburbia is a journey, not a destination.